 Here’s a tip for you: If someone in Africa offers you “walkie-talkies” at a restaurant, it’s chicken’s head and feet.
 The feet by themselves are often referred to as “runners”.
 C’s mother had ordered runners with an appetizing side dish of mopane worms in tomato sauce.

 I had always thought I was the type of person to try anything once until that was put in front of me.
 C & R on the other hand tucked straight in.

 After all that excitement, we returned to the villa for bed, where I quickly rummaged through the cupboards for a snack that I knew and trusted.

 The following day we explored.
 We walked around the resorts, surrounded by lush jungle like shrubs, streams and mini waterfalls.
 We stopped here and there for cocktails at different bars and restaurants, chatting and enjoying the sun.

 In one of the hotels we spotted a sign for The Lost City Maze.
 We grinned and decided it would be a laugh.
 We followed the signs and found our way to a bamboo and rope bridge, the entrance to the maze…

-After the others had found their way in, grabbed a drink and cooled off, we headed back to the complex and to the pool.
+After the rest of the group found their way in, grabbed a drink, cooled off, and headed back to the complex and to the pool.
 Catching the last few rays before the sun went down.

 None of us were too keen on purchasing any crocodile skin souvenirs, and (oh so unfortunately) the cafe was closed that day.
 The rest of the day we just wandered around, swam, and sunbathed.